 Add two Peregrine code delimiters around the code segment to be tested.

-Replace (selected) variables with matching Peregrine probe types in the marked out code segment.
+Replace (selected) variables with matching Peregrine Test Probes in the marked out code segment.

-Compile the program source code to create an executable file as usual and additionally link against the Peregrine library.
+The program source code is compiled as usual to create an executable file and is additionally linked against the Peregrine library (C/C++) or preprocessed to include the Peregrine package (Java).

-Invoking the Peregrine program and then running the executable file will automatically test the code segment by continuously injecting it with uniformly distributed (unbiased) pseudo-random probe values through the Peregrine probe types.
-These test values are generated on-the-fly at high speed by the Peregrine program.
+Invoking the Peregrine program and then running the executable file will automatically test the code segment by continuously injecting it with (pseudo-)random Peregrine Test Probes.
+These probes are generated on-the-fly at high speed by the Peregrine program.

-The test continuous until the code breaks, a timeout is triggered or a specified number of test iterations is reached.
+The test continuous until a failure is detected, a timeout is triggered or a specified number of test iterations is reached.
 A probe log provides the test results for a post-test analysis.